sharpred/sharpred.github.io/_posts/2020-06-07-gocd-server.md

 **Next Time**

-My next post will cover building and running GoCD agents, take a look at how we can secure sensitive data in our deployments and start to look at carrying out status checks, running integration tests and deploying applications using agents.
+My next post will look at cover creating pipelines and executing pipeline jobs and we will look at Docker Compose, a tool for defining and running multi-container Docker applications.